-Media components have been proved to influence the efficiency of embryo rescue techniques in many crops.
-In this study, media components have been studied in ovary-slice culture and ovule culture in tulip.
+Media components have proved to influence the efficiency of embryo rescue techniques in many crops.
+For this reason, media components have been studied in ovary-slice culture and ovule culture in tulip.
 Results are presented on the influence of sucrose, macronutrients and micronutrients, 6-benzylamino purine (BAP) and agar on the germination percentage of embryos of intraspecific T. gesneriana crosses, cultured from different dates after pollination.
+The pH of the medium during culture has been determined to get insight into possible changes in pH.
 The concentration of sugars in the medium during culture has been studied in order to determine the role of carbohydrates during ovary-slice culture and ovule culture in tulip.